paula-roesler/capstone-project/README.md

-# BIRDIE – die App für Golfer :golf:
+# BIRDIE – the Golfers App :golf:

-Abschlussprojekt des dreimonatigen Web Development Bootcamp bei [neue fische](https://www.neuefische.de/) - School and Pool for Digital Talent
+Final project of the three-months web development boot camp at [neue fische](https://www.neuefische.de/) - School and Pool for Digital Talent

-Birdie ist eine App für Golfer.
-Mit Birdie lassen sich Wettspiele für die private Runde mit bis zu vier Freunden anlegen, Scores zählen und Ergebnisse speichern.
-Dank der integrierten Wettervorhersage ist man bestens auf die Runde vorbereitet.
+Birdie is an app for golfers.
+With Birdie you can create competitions for private rounds with up to four friends, count scores and save results.
+Thanks to the integrated weather forecast, you are well prepared for the round.